 After highlighting the main recommendations of the note, Kaia Ambrosekicked-off a more in-depthconversation with CIB members on the topic.
 Ana Maria Vargas (Swedish ICLD) and Lance Joel (South African Local Government Association SALGA) joined in in a fireside chat, in which they shared some first-hand experiences.They concluded, among others, that ‘during COVID-19 times, (no) access to technology has become a decisive factor for how successful and participative MEL is.’

 The exchange continued with contributions by Sara Hoeflich (UCLG Learning), Cemal Bas (UMT), Najat Zarrouk (UCLG Africa) and others, who all stressed the importance of trust and true partnerships with local partners to successfully monitor, evaluate and learn in international cooperation, 'We risk that the attention for learning decreases as crisis management/daily issues take up most of our time - but (mutual) learning remains crucial.'

-The guidance note will be shared shortly through a CIB circular, website and the CIB WhatsApp group (in EN, FR and ES!).
+The EN guidance note is attached to this news item!
+A French and Spanish version will be added soonest - you will also find them in the CIB library on this website.
 Feel free to use it in your programmes and share it with your partners!